-10. Memorandum explaining the provisions of the Finance Bill, 2016 BEPS action plan - Country-By-Country Report and Master File the countries should adopt a standardised approach to transfer pricing documentation.
-A three-tiered structure has been mandated consisting of:-
+10. Memorandum explaining the provisions of the Finance Bill, 2016 BEPS action plan - Country-By-Country Report and Master File

 Sections 92 to 92F of the Act contain provisions relating to transfer pricing regime.
 Under provision of section 92D, there is requirement for maintenance of prescribed information and document relating to the international transaction and specified domestic transaction.